Particl-Community/academy/guides/guide_mp_vendor_best_practices_overview.rst

 Seller Best Practices
 =====================

 :term:`Particl Marketplace` is a :ref:`trustless marketplace <trustless setup>`, meaning that no single party controls it.
-Instead, the marketplace runs autonomously on a decentralized network that shifts the balance of responsibilities on the users rather than on the company operating the platform.
+Instead, the marketplace runs autonomously on a decentralized network that shifts the balance of responsibilities on the users rather than on a platform's company.
 That means you'll be interacting, directly and with no other party in between, with the seller of a product.

-For this reason, it is well-advised for you to follow a range of best practices so that you can fully enjoy all the benefits that :term:`Particl Marketplace` and the free market have to offer while avoiding any bump.
+For this reason, it is well-advised for you to follow a range of best practices to fully enjoy all the benefits that :term:`Particl Marketplace` and the free market have to offer while avoiding any bump.

 Seller's General
 ----------------